BivinSadler/MSDS-6373-Time-Series/Unit 5/ReadMe.md

 5.3 Card 6  Answer should be the specral density with a peak at 2.5 (letters may very).

 5.5 Card 5  Equation is irreducible.
 Nothing will cancel.

+## HW

+3.7d The positive real root for the MA(1) part of the model is associated with a dip in the spectral density at f = 0 (rather than f = .5)